Dynastic parties matter of concern to people committed to Constitution: PM Modi | Politics

 Without naming anyone, Modi at a Constitution Day event in the Central Hall of Parliament hit out at family-based parties, describing them as ''party for the family, party by the family'' and added, ''I don't think I need to say anything more''.

-The event was skipped by 15 opposition parties which have been alleging that the government is ''undermining parliamentary democracy''.
+The event was skipped by 15 opposition parties, including the Congress, Trinamool Congress, Samajwadi Party, CPI(M) and CPI, which have been alleging that the government is ''undermining parliamentary democracy''.
+The Congress said it did not participate in the Constitution Day event in protest and to remind the country that the Constitution is not being respected and is being undermined instead.

 Besides the constituents of the National Democratic Alliance (NDA), parties such as the Biju Janata Dal, the YSR Congress, the Telangana Rashtra Samithi, the Bahujan Samaj Party and the Telugu Desam Party attended the event.